Killer Movie: Production and background

 Killer Movie was filmed in 21 days.
 Filming locations included Chambers Hotel in Minneapolis, Minnesota and Withrow Elementary School in Withrow, Minnesota.
 Some scenes were shot at St. Paul Academy in Saint Paul, Minnesota.

 Kaley Cuoco and Paul Wesley have previously appeared together on television series 8 Simple Rules and they are both advocates for The Humane Society.
 Cuoco described working with Wesley by saying: "I first met Paul when I was 16 and he did an episode of 8 Simple Rules.
 We filmed Killer Movie three years ago, and he was just as sweet and nice as he was when we met.
 He's always been hot."

 The film was Jeff Fisher's feature directorial debut.
 Fisher had previously directed episodes of reality television shows The Simple Life, DanceLife and The Real World.
 Paul Wesley praised Fisher as "the kind of director I want to work with… cool, smart, supportive and exceptional."
 Wesley also stated that he "had a great time on Killer Movie… one of the best experiences for me as an actor and I made a lot of great friends."

 Release

 The film originally had a release date in the summer of 2008.
-It was also released to Video One Demand in winter 2008.
+It was also released to Video On Demand in winter 2008.